Mae Young: Professional wrestling persona

-Little is known about Young's character before WWE, but she is remembered in WWE for her comedic performances.
-Among her finishing and signature moves included the elbow drop and the bronco buster, in which she used to performed the famous D-Generation X crotch chop taunt.
+Little is known about Young's character before WWE, but it has been widely speculated that she was the first female wrestler to use a dropkick.
+She is remembered in WWE for her comedic performances.
+Among her finishing and signature moves included the elbow drop and the bronco buster, in which she used to perform the famous D-Generation X crotch chop taunt.
 Young is also remembered for taking bumps, one of her most famous spots was being powerbombed through a table off the wrestling arena stage by Bubba Ray Dudley at the age of 77.
 Another famous bump of hers was when she was attacked along with The Fabulous Moolah by 3-Minute Warning, where she was scoop slammed and diving splashed by Rosey and Jamal at the age of 79.

 Other media

 Video games

-Young appeared in one WWE video game, being this at the WWF No Mercy as an unlockable character, and was also featured on the mobile game for iOS and Android, WWE SuperCard.
+Young appeared in one WWE video game, that being WWF No Mercy as an unlockable character, and was also featured on the mobile game for iOS and Android, WWE SuperCard.

 Toys

-In 2007, Mae Young was appeared on Jakks Pacific WWE Classic Superstars Series 18.
+In 2007, Mae Young appeared on Jakks Pacific WWE Classic Superstars Series 18.
 On September 12, 2017, WWE unveiled an exclusive fashion doll done by toy brand Mattel of Mae Young.

 In November 2020, a Mae Young action figure was included in the Mattel WWE Elite 81 series as a rare exclusive collector's one.

+Film

+Young is portrayed by Francesca Eastwood in the 2024 movie Queen of the Ring.

 Personal life

-As a sign of friendship for meeting her longtime friend The Fabulous Moolah, she called her "Lilian" while Moolah referred to her by Young.
 In 1991, Young quit the wrestling business and moved to California to become a Christian evangelist and take care of her mother, who was sick.
 She later renounced her evangelist lifestyle.
 In 1991, she moved in with The Fabulous Moolah and midget wrestler Katie Glass at a house in Columbia, South Carolina, an arrangement which lasted until Moolah's death in November 2007.